-The Nomination, Compensation and Governance Committee certifies that during the six-month period beginning September 14, 2009, it has reviewed (i) with M&T Bank Corporation's senior risk officers the SEO compensation plans and has made all reasonable efforts to ensure that these plans do not encourage SEOs to take unnecessary and excessive risks that threaten the value of M&T Bank Corporation; (ii) with M&T Bank Corporation's senior risk officers the employee compensation plans and has made all reasonable efforts to limit any unnecessary risks these plans pose to M&T Bank Corporation; and (iii) the employee compensation plans to eliminate any features of these plans that would encourage the manipulation of reported earnings of M&T Bank Corporation to enhance the compensation of any employee.
+The Nomination, Compensation and Governance Committee certifies that at least once every six months for the period beginning January 1, 2010, it has reviewed with M&T Bank Corporation's senior risk officers (i) the SEO compensation plans and has made all reasonable efforts to ensure that these plans do not encourage SEOs to take unnecessary and excessive risks that threaten the value of M&T Bank Corporation; (ii) the employee compensation plans and has made all reasonable efforts to limit any unnecessary risks these plans pose to M&T Bank Corporation; and (iii) the employee compensation plans to eliminate any features of these plans that would encourage the manipulation of reported earnings of M&T Bank Corporation to enhance the compensation of any employee.
 Based upon such review, the Nomination, Compensation and Governance Committee also determined that the compensation policies and practices for all employees do not create risks that are reasonably likely to have a material adverse effect on M&T Bank Corporation.